Search

 • As a result, the subject is widely covered by the media → gives a new image of the living conditions of Indigenous people here and elsewhere (Wotherspoon & Hansen, 2013, p.
 3)

-Fourth main idea: demands
+Fourth main idea: claims

 • Movement calls for dialogue between governments and indigenous peoples